Canadian Hakomi Leadership Team

 • British Columbia:

-Workshops and Trainings currently offered in B.C.
-Alberta, Manitoba, Ontario, Quebec, and the Maritimes.
+Hakomi Trainings are currently being offered in B.C. and Ontario

 The Canadian Hakomi Leadership Team has a vision to contribute to world peace and personal and community healing through offering an experiential approach to self and other awareness, along with the practice of Loving Presence, personhood development, and the experiential personal and interpersonal healing practices of the Hakomi Method.
 This is provided through individual, couple and group therapy, mentoring, various open workshops, retreats, leadership development, and one, two and three-year trainings in the Hakomi Experiential Method.